xybercommander/react-task-tracker/README.md

 ### `npm run server`

-Start the json-server for the Tasks which is running on the port 5000 by default<br>You can change the port from pacakage.json
+Start the json-server for the Tasks which is running on the port 5000 by default<br>You can change the port from package.json as <br>
+<code>json-server --watch db.json --port <your-port-name></code>

 ### `npm start`